Opebiodun/Altschl-Capstone-Project/README.md

 - Kubectl installed
 - AWS CLI installed
 - Good Internet
-- GitHub Repo where the codes will be stored and attached to the Jenkins sever in order to run the codes from the repo for the creation of EKS cluster and deployment of the application.
+- Github Repository where the codes will be stored and attached to the Jenkins sever pipeline configuration in order to run the codes from the repository for the creation of EKS cluster and deployment on Kubernetes.
 - Grafana to collect, correlate, visualize, monitor, and analyze data

 ## **Architecture diagram**